learnery/learnery/README.md

 and play around with it on http://localhost:3000/

+### deploying to heroku

+You can deploy to heroku:

+    heroku create
+    git push heroku master
+    heroku run rake db:migrate
+    heroku open

+congratulations, your site is online!

 ### switching themes

 You can try one of the ready made themes from https://github.com/learnery :